-Approved Residency Training Programmes (standard and alternate) are required to submit an Annual Update to the Education Committee.
-The Annual Update must list any deficiencies relating to the Residency Training Programme or changes from the original Programme Application.
+Approved Residency Training Programmes (standard and alternate) are required to submit an Annual Update to the Education Committee, only if the programme is placed on probationary status subject to changes to the Residency Programme (see 3.5.4.).
+If requested, the Annual Update must list any deficiencies relating to the Residency Training Programme or changes from the original Programme Application.
 The Annual Update must also include changes that required immediate reporting that occurred during the preceding year.
-Annual updates are not required in the year of re-approval.
+A programme placed on probationary status will be required to submit Annual Updates until approval is granted.
+Annual updates are not required in the year of reapproval.

-In addition, Re-Approval of all standard Programmes is required every 5 years.
-Annual Updates and Re-Approvals are due by July 1 (for programmes starting in July) and Jan 1 (for programmes starting in January).
+Annual Updates and Re Approvals are due by July 1 (for programmes starting in July) and Jan 1 (for programmes starting in January).

+In addition, Re-Approval of all standard Programmes is required every 5 years from the date of acceptance.
 Forms will be available on line and should be submitted through the ECVECC Secretary.